jpbianchi/algorithms/LEETCODE/README.md

 These problems come from Leetcode.
+See my current results in the dashboard https://leetcode.com/jpbianchi/

 The comments such as "# leetcode submit region" were added by Leetcode plugin.

 To extract the most out of a problem, beyond solving it, I first come up with a solution.